There are still places available on this course to start in September 2016 – apply now through UCAS Extra

 Assessment for this course is 100% through coursework.

-You will be assessed at the end of each module and awarded a grand band (1st, 2.1, 2.2 etc).
-You will receive feedback through the module so you know what level you are working at.
+You will be assessed at the end of each module and awarded a grade band (1st, 2.1.
+2,2. etc.).
+You will receive feedback throughout the module so you know what level you are working at.